nsaenzz/eventeny/README.md

 ## Usage

+1. Open your terminal and go to the project folder then to the `app` folder: Run `composer install`
-1. Run in your terminal `docker-compose up --build --watch`
+2. Run in your terminal `docker-compose up --build --watch`
-2. Go to your browser: `localhost:8001` and login to your DB
+3. Go to your browser: `localhost:8001` and login to your DB
-3. Go to enventeny's squema -> SQL. copy and paste `app/db/sql.sql` and run clicking `Go` Button
+4. Go to enventeny's squema -> SQL. copy and paste `app/db/sql.sql` and run clicking `Go` Button